esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 >
 {: .discussion}

+FIXME: To avoid learners endlessly searching for how to add a license to their repository, we can also just point them to the github help pages in the instruction.
 > ## Add a license to your GitHub repository
 >
 > Go to your new repository on GitHub and add a license.